 Shipping by U.S. Postal Service...

-UPDATE: Beginning August 26, the United States Postal Service (USPS) will begin placing a special sticker (at left) on any cremated remains being mailed domestically or internationally.
+The United States Postal Service (USPS) now places a special sticker (at left) on any cremated remains being mailed domestically or internationally.
 According to the USPS, the label will not be required but it is highly recommended to increase visibility during USPS processing and transportation.

-Currently cremated remains are not identifiable in the mail stream.
-Today, if a package containing cremated remains cannot be located while in the Postal Service's possession, it can be upsetting to families.
-The new Label 139, Cremated Remains, will allow USPS to identify these packages during processing and transportation and ensure they are handled with care.The label will only be applied by a USPS employee when a postal customer indicates the package contains cremated remains.
+Previously cremated remains were not identifiable in the mail stream.
+If a package containing cremated remains cannot be located while in the Postal Service's possession, it can be upsetting to families.
+The Label 139, Cremated Remains, will allow USPS to identify these packages during processing and transportation and ensure they are handled with care.The label will only be applied by a USPS employee when a postal customer indicates the package contains cremated remains.

-The Cremated Remains label will soon be available for customers through the Postal Store at usps.com, enabling you to apply it prior to taking it to the post office.
-(As of August 27, 2013, the labels were not yet available in the online Postal Store; continue to check the store, or consult your local post office branch, for its availability.)
+The Cremated Remains label is available for customers through the Postal Store at usps.com, enabling you to apply it prior to taking it to the post office.

 If you have any questions, contact CANA at 312-245-1077 or get in touch with your local post office.

 Most airlines will allow you to transport cremated remains, either as air cargo, or as carry-on or checked luggage (traveling with you).
 Whether shipping as air cargo or as carry-on/checked luggage, consider all of the following steps: